Mauripur Baloch FC: Early years

 The club was founded in 1945, two years before the independence of Pakistan.

+In 1967, the team played at a football tournament in Larkana.

 In the 1980s and 1990s, the club produced several players for the Pakistan national team including Zafar Iqbal, Nawaz Rehman and Farooq Rehman.

 In 2002, the club participated in the All-Karachi Quaid-e-Azam Cup Floodlit Football Tournament, losing by 0–1 against Tanzeem Sports.
 The tournament was eventually abandoned around 18 December due to a conflict between two factions in the Sindh Football Association.

 Entry in the top-tier (2004–2005)

 In 2004, Mauripur Baloch became one of the founding members of the Pakistan Premier League, qualifying by winning all three matches in the provincial qualifying group.
+It was one of local clubs of Pakistan to appear in Pakistan Premier League, in a tournament dominated by departmental teams during that time.
 It made its professional debut in the inaugural 2004 National League, finishing the season in relegation zone at 13th position with 22 points.
 The team participated in the 2005 National Challenge Cup, finishing last in the group 1 of pool D. The club also participated the same year in a local tournament in Karachi winning by 4–3 against Golden Star.